tsackton/taelgar/Things/Artifacts of Power/Scepter of Command.md

 > `$=dv.view("_scripts/view/get_Affiliations")`
 >> `$=dv.view("_scripts/view/get_Whereabouts")`
 >> %%^Campaign:DuFr%% Destroyed by [[Dunmar Fellowship]] on December 25th, 1748 in [[Vetta]], [[Skaerhem]] %%^End%%

+%% needs to incorporate some secrets in to the note, as most have been revealed in game by now %%

 This scepter is about a foot long and is constructed in silver, with five loops of silver forming a ball at the head, set with diamonds that seem to catch the light.
 It feels very old, and yet doesn't seem tarnished or worn at all.